 A free flu jab is available for pregnant women and the NHS advises women to take the vaccine, whatever their stage of pregnancy.
-The flu vaccine is also available for children aged two and three and children aged two to 18 with a long-term health condition.
+The flu vaccine is recommended for children aged two and three and children aged six months older with a long-term health condition.

 The flu jab is available from October each year.
 If you think you need it, talk to your GP or practice nurse.

 When you are pregnant, your immune system is naturally lower.
 This means that pregnant women are more likely to catch flu and, if they do catch it, they are more likely to develop complications.
 However, your immune system still functions, and the risk of complications is small.

 Although most pregnant women will only have mild symptoms, all pregnant women at any stage of pregnancy should be offered the flu vaccine.
 Talk to your GP or midwife if you are unsure about vaccination.

 Symptoms of flu include a fever or high temperature (over 38C/100.4F) and two or more of the following: